tjbindseil/abol/doc/plan.md

 ## now, in priority order:
 1. show permisions status
     * show when a user has enabled always allow location
-    * show when a user has enabled the lockscreen widget
+    * show when a user has enabled notifications
+    * show a button for each to trigger enable
 2. better icon
 3. rename project (rbol)
 4. clear note button

+## bugs
+0. when user arms app, kills app, opens app (before disarming or firing), the "armed at" is not present

 ## V2
 * a way to rearm alarm when it goes off, option to rearm from current location or original location